always-optimistic/TassMaster/README.md

 # TassMaster
-Parts and code for finger stimulator
+Parts, code, and scientific resources for a finger stimulator